-Under current legislation, the Fund is not subject to income tax on the basis that the Responsible Entity has attributed the determined taxable components to the unit holders on a fair and reasonable basis in accordance with the constituent documents of the Fund.
+Under current legislation, the Fund is not subject to income tax as unit holders are presently entitled to the income of the Fund.

 The Fund currently incurs withholding and capital gains taxes imposed by certain countries on investment income and capital gains.
 Such income and gains are recorded gross of withholding and capital gains taxes in the statement of comprehensive income.
 Withholding taxes and capital gains taxes are included in the statement of comprehensive income as an expense.